GSA/search-gov-website/indexing/redesign.md

 **What:** Add the updates you prepared in Steps 4, 5, and 6 to the Admin Center for your production search site:

-* Set your Search Page Alert to `Active`
+* Set your Search Page Alert to `Active`.
-* Update your colors and logo
+* Update your colors and logo.
-* Update your Domains, Collections, Best Bets, Routed Queries, and RSS Feeds as necessary
+* Update your Domains, Collections, Best Bets, Routed Queries, and RSS Feeds as necessary.

 **Who:** The Search.gov team

 **What:** We complete several backend tasks
 * Switch your production search site to use the new index, which will begin empty for your domain(s).
-* Tell our indexer to begin working on your domain(s)
+* Tell our indexer to begin working on your domain(s).
   * The time it takes to get your content indexed depends on the number of items you have, and whether you have a crawl delay declared in your `/robots.txt` file.
 Generally speaking, a few hundred items should be done in an hour or two, a few thousand items should be done in several hours, etc.

 <a name="go-live"></a>